WillAbides/overexported/README.md

       --test                 Include test packages and executables in the analysis.
       --generated            Include exports in generated Go files.
-      --filter="<module>"    Report only packages matching this regular expression. '<module>' matches the module of the first package.
+      --filter="<module>"    Report only packages matching this regular expression. '<module>' matches the modules of all analyzed packages.
 ```

 <!--- end usage output --->